Notice of Privacy Practices

 Louisiana Healthcare Connections reserves the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we receive in the future.
 Louisiana Healthcare Connections will promptly revise and distribute this Notice whenever there is a material change to the following:

 - Other privacy practices stated in the notice

-Updated Notices are on our website and in this Member Handbook.
+We will make any revised Notices available on our website and in this Member Handbook.
 We will also mail you or email you a copy upon request.

 Louisiana Healthcare Connections protects your PHI.
 We have privacy and security processes to help.
 These are some of the ways we protect your PHI.

 - We train our staff to follow our privacy and security processes.